lucasmelin/python-webassembly/docs/index.md

     example()
 ```

-!!! info
-    The most memory we could _possibly_ need is 64k. :wink:
+1. The most memory we could _possibly_ need is 64k. :wink:

 Then maybe we start adding some functions to `store` and `load` from memory: